 The pictures below show what this looks like visually.

 Aside from losing body fat, it’s also important to do whatever you can to preserve your lean mass (i.e., muscle).
-It’s your lean mass that is metabolically active and ‘burns calories’.
-Like a fuel-efficient race car or sprinter, resistance training will help increase your power-to-weight ratio, so you use energy from food more efficiently.
+Your lean mass is metabolically active and ‘burns calories’.
+Like a fuel-efficient race car or sprinter, resistance training will help increase your power-to-weight ratio so you use energy from food more efficiently.

 As mentioned in this video by Dr Ted Naiman, morbid obesity and Type2 Diabetes are on the opposite side of the spectrum from a lean and muscular bodybuilder.
 While it’s not necessarily healthy or sustainable to have extremely low body fat levels, many of us need to move in that direction by losing body fat and gaining lean muscle mass.

 While gaining strength and increasing your lean mass is a worthwhile goal, it can be hard to do while also losing weight.
-If you’re currently working out, you should continue your program alongside Data Driven Fasting.
+You should continue your program alongside Data Driven Fasting if you work out.
 However, we don’t suggest you start an aggressive lifting program while trying to lose weight, as it can lead to dysregulated blood glucose levels and increased appetite.

-During the Data-Driven Fasting Challenge, your goal should be to preserve your current lean mass by prioritising protein at meals.
-In addition, being active and lots of lower intensity activity like walking will tend to lower glucose and use more fat without trigging a significant increase in appetite.
-For more detail, see Optimising Your Exercise [Macros Masterclass FAQ #7].
+During the Data-Driven Fasting Challenge, your goal should be to preserve your lean mass by prioritising protein at meals.
+In addition, being active and lots of lower intensity activity like walking will tend to lower glucose and use more fat without significantly increasing appetite.
+For more details, see Optimising Your Exercise [Macros Masterclass FAQ #7].

-3.6 What Is the Best Blood Sugar Level for Weight Loss?
+3.6 What Is the Ideal Blood Sugar Level for Weight Loss?